Learning Sections

 The impact of The Great Western Railway on the town

-Science & Design & Technology - Replica of John Lethbridge's diving machine and the working signal box, locomotives, the atmospheric railway model.
+Science and Design & Technology: replica of John Lethbridge's diving machine and the working signal box, locomotives, the atmospheric railway model.

-Art & Design-Victorian costume, Aller Vale local art pottery of the Arts & Crafts movement, painting collection.
+Art & Design: Victorian costume, Aller Vale local art pottery of the Arts & Crafts movement, paintings collection.

 Each year the museum creates a new exhibition on the history of the town or the Great Western Railway.

-Each exhibition can be used to stimulate creative writing/story telling-
+Each exhibition can be used to stimulate creative writing/story-telling and initiate discussions on:

 Materials used in the past